-If you feel your PMS goes beyond what would be considered normal, ie. severe irritability or a feeling of depression in the weeks leading up to your period, you may be suffering with something called Premenstrual Dysphoric Disorder (PMDD) – this is similar to PMS but more severe.
-For more information on PMDD check out mind.org.uk for more information on what it is and possibly treatments.
+If you feel your PMS goes beyond what would be considered normal, ie. severe irritability or a feeling of depression in the weeks leading up to your period, you may be suffering from something called Premenstrual Dysphoric Disorder (PMDD) – this is similar to PMS but more severe.
+For more information on PMDD check out mind.org.uk for more information on what it is and possible treatments.

 Do you have any examples of when you have wanted to ditch the other half?
 If so, I would love to hear them.